datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 - we map the `git` user on the host system to the `git` user inside the container (it has `uid=1000`), such that any files created by it within the container, are owned by the use running the container on the host.
-In other words, all file created will be owned by `git` on the host.
+In other words, all files created will be owned by the `git` user on the host.

 ```sh
 # the following code runs as the `git` user